kalutheo/elm-ui-explorer/examples/design-system/Readme.md

 ### Notes

 - This project was bootstrapped with [Create Elm App](https://github.com/halfzebra/create-elm-app).
-- CSS is powered by the wonderfull [bulma framework](http://bulma.io/)
+- CSS is powered by the wonderful [bulma framework](http://bulma.io/)